As-Saaffat: 37:1-74 Eschatological prophecy

 From 11 to 74, the verses reveal the description of the Day of Judgment including a depiction of its dynamic in its smallest details.
 At the beginning of this sub-part (11 to 39), we are exposed to a debate between the Prophet and the angels on one side, and the disbelievers on the other side.
 Debates are mainly characteristics of middle Meccan suras.
 In this particular section, one could sense a two-way discussion between both parties, putting more stress on the feelings of one party: the disbelievers.
 This section starts with how the disbelievers use to refute the message of God and continue with how their attitude will change when they will be faced with the truth of the Day of Judgment.
-The Sura portrays their surprise, their regrets for not believing in the word of God and makes it seem that it will be too late for them to be saved because in the Day of Judgment, no one would be able to return to the world and chnage their ways (Since they had already been given a lot of time to do so before that Day).
+The Sura portrays their surprise, their regrets for not believing in the word of God and makes it seem that it will be too late for them to be saved because in the Day of Judgment, no one would be able to return to the world and change their ways (Since they had already been given a lot of time to do so before that Day).
 In addition, this section puts the Prophet in an intermediate position where he is made to transmit God's answers to them on that specific day: “Say, yes indeed, and you will be humiliated” (37:18).

 Finally, throughout verses 11 to 74 we see an interesting juxtaposition structure which is very visible.
 The attitudes and experiences of people whose actions were good on earth and those whose actions were bad are explored back to back to make the contrast more visible but also to provide a picture of the scenery in the Day of Judgment with the two sides sitting not far away from each other.
 From verse 11 to 39, we have a description of the experience of the disbelievers on the D-day and follows, from verse 40 to 57, a contrasting experience of the believers where they comment on the fate of the disbelievers and how lucky they were not to be in their place: “By God, you almost brought me to ruin!
 Had it not been for the grace of my Lord, I too would have been taken to hell” (37:56).
 Finally we see again from verses 58 to 74 another description of the disbelievers’ experience.
 One specific detail that will be interesting to look at in this last part is the mention of a specific tree in verses 62 to 69: the tree of Zaqqum whose fruits will be forced to people in hell to intensify their torment.
 In Asbab al-nuzul, this tree is believed to be used to threaten the unbelievers among the Quraysh tribe.